purpleprotocol/purplecoin/doc/consensus.md

 * In total, there are 16 PoW chains, each with its own sector composed of 16 shards.
 Each shard sector is processed concurrently and without any communication with other sectors.

-* Each PoW block must include the merkle root of the corresponding 16 block situated in its sector.
+* Each PoW block must include the merkle root of the corresponding 16 blocks situated in its sector.

-* As each block has a maximum size of `380kb`, the network will have to propagate a maximum of `6mb` of transactions for a block to be placed in each shard.
+* As each block has a maximum size of `380kb`, the network will have to propagate a maximum of `6mb` of transactions for a block to be placed in each shard in a sector.
 As nodes do not need to store the UTXO set in order to validate new transactions, this is fine.

 ## Design rationale